 Whichever option you choose, remember you have to comply with a local employment law.
 Even if your PEO runs a payroll for you, you are still bound by a local law.
 For example if you want to fire an employee and local law says you have to pay 3 month severance — you have to pay it.
 If you are California company hiring a new employee in Brazil — you have to pay 52% employer-side payroll tax anyway.
 You are always obliged to follow local employment laws.

-Go to the bottom of the page to schedule a demo with our CEO and learn more about Pilot and our products.
+Have questions?
+We're happy to help.
+Request a demo with one of our experts to learn more about Pilot and our products.

 ⚖️ Legal Disclaimer: The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.